 If you are confident in your abilities and prefer to tune up your bike at home, there are four key areas to remember to look at before you take your bike out for the first seasonal ride.

 - Tires – Your tires will most assuredly be flat by the time spring rolls around.
-Make sure to inflate them to the correct PSI and check for any possible leaks that may have occurred during storage.
+Make sure to inflate them to the correct pressure and check for any possible leaks that may have occurred during storage.

-Yearly Maintenance at Home:
+Year-Round Maintenance at Home:

 1. Clean Your Bike